What are remote treks in Nepal?

 Accommodations in the remote trekking trails of Nepal

 Nepal is a poor country with very basic accommodation, in most of the trekking destination.
-And when we talk about this remote trekking, remote Nepal has even basic accommodation.
+And when we talk about this remote treks, remote Nepal has even basic accommodation.
 Even, living in the local house of the cities like Kathmandu and Pokhara is also without internal heating, however.
 Houses of civil people in the cities do not have AC or any kind of internal heating, so you cannot imagine internal heating in the house of village.

 If you have done any trek like Everest base camp trek, Annapurna base camp trek & Annapurna circuit trek; accommodation in these remote destinations of Nepal is not comparable to any of them.